spencer-shadley/completed-class/full-stack-ground/README.md

 ## Class changes

 Changes to the class can be found in [bonus.md](./meta/bonus-features/bonus.md).
-This was originally made by one of my TAs (Dane) and I updated and added to it.
+This was originally made by one of my TAs (Dane) and I (Spencer) updated and added to it.

 ## Changes in this fork